textwire/textwire.github.io/blog/2024-10-20-introducing-textwire-a-domain-specific-language-for-go/index.md

 </html>
 ```

-As you can see, the syntax is straightforward and easy to understand.
-You can also use else-if statements, loops, components, and more, making Textwire an excellent choice for template management in Go.
+As shown, the syntax is clean and intuitive.
+You can also incorporate else-if conditions, loops, components, and more, making Textwire a powerful tool for template management in Go.

 ## Why Textwire over other template engines?

-**Textwire is not only a template engine similar to other engines in Go, but it also provides a way to evaluate strings or files containing Textwire code.** That means you can use Textwire to sprinkle some logic into your email templates, markdown files, or any other text-based content.
+**Textwire is more than just another template engine for Go—it allows you to evaluate strings or files containing Textwire code.** This means you can seamlessly integrate logic into your email templates, markdown files, or any other text-based content.

+Additionally, Textwire comes with a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=SerhiiCho.textwire) that offers syntax highlighting, making template development even more straightforward.

+Here are some of the key benefits of using Textwire:
+- **Error handling.** Textwire provides detailed error messages with line numbers and file names, making it easier to debug your templates
+- **Performance.** Textwire is fast and has a low memory footprint, making it load pages quickly.
+The parsing is done at application startup, so there is no overhead during runtime
+- **Flexibility.** Textwire allows you to define custom functions and components, giving you the flexibility to create complex templates with ease
+- **Security.** Textwire is designed to be secure by default, preventing code injection attacks when printing user-generated content
+- **Support.** Textwire is constantly being improved and updated.
+Which means you can rely on it for your projects
+- **Good documentation.** Textwire has a comprehensive documentation that covers all the features and provides examples to help you get started

+## Resources

+For all the details on how to get started with Textwire, check out the [official documentation](/docs/v2/introduction).
+You can also find the source code on [GitHub](https://github.com/textwire/textwire).
+If you have any requests or suggestions that will help improve Textwire, feel free to open an [issue](https://github.com/textwire/textwire/issues/new) or submit a pull request.